mthamil/Autofac.Extras.Ordering/README.md

            .OrderBy(d => d.Name);
 ```

-Finally, add the OrderedRegistrationSource to enable support for IOrderedEnumerable&lt;T&gt;:
+Finally, add the OrderedRegistrationSource to enable support for `IOrderedEnumerable<T>`:
 ```C#
     builder.RegisterSource(new OrderedRegistrationSource());
 ```

-When SomeComponent is resolved, it will be supplied with Dependencies sorted by the order each was given.
+When `SomeComponent` is resolved, it will be supplied with Dependencies sorted by the order each was given.